daikisoul/osu-caps-lock-disabler/README.md

 Once AutoHotkey is installed, you have two options:

-- **Option 1**: Run the Script Directly
+- **Option 1**: Download the Script

-   Download the `osucapslockdisabler.ahk` script from the repository [here](https://github.com/daikisoul/osu-caps-lock-disabler), and then double-click the downloaded script file to run it using AutoHotkey.
+   Download the `osucapslockdisabler.ahk` script from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page.

-- **Option 2**: Download the Executable
+- **Option 2**: Run the Executable

    Alternatively, you can download the executable file directly from the [Releases](https://github.com/daikisoul/osu-caps-lock-disabler/releases) page.

+After downloading, simply double-click the script file or the executable to run it using AutoHotkey.

 That's it!
 Now you can enjoy using osu-caps-lock-disabler.